It is April and the Windows 10 Creators Update is happening.

 Download The Creators Update

 Run the Update Assistant app.
 It will tell you what the current Windows 10 version on your system is and which one you will be upgraded to.
 The Creators Update is version 15063.
 Click the ‘Update Now’ button at the bottom right.
 It will check if your PC meets the minimum requirements for the update and the download will begin after a brief countdown.
 You can click ‘Next’ and skip the countdown altogether.
-Once downloaded and you start the update, you won’t be able to use your system until it is complete.
-If you’re in the middle of something, it’s best to complete it before you begin installing the Creators Update.
+Once downloaded and you start the update, you will not be able to use your system until it is complete.
+If you are in the middle of something, it is best to complete it before you begin installing the Creators Update.
 Ideally, if the update fails the Update Assistant will roll it back and return you to the Anniversary Update version.
 Your files will still be there as will all your apps.
 The upgrade, regardless if it is successful or not, will leave your files and apps untouched.

 If Things go South